menu iconknow your dna logosearch icon

 Genes can also increase your risk of developing addictions.
 They determine the amount of dopamine receptors in your brain.

 This affects how you respond to addictive substances.
-People with fewer dopamine receptors are more likely to get addicted than people with more receptors in their brains.18
+People with fewer dopamine receptors are more likely to get addicted than those with more brain receptors.18

 What You Can Do With Your DNA Test Results